Diarrhea kills more children than AIDS, malaria, and measles combined, making clean water a necessary part of any social justice conversation.

 No more digging wells, no constructing sand filters, and no more purification chemicals if there is a water source.
-With the filter, no one has to boil their water to make it safe ever again.
+With the filter, no one has to boil their water to make it safe to drink.

 The gravity-operated filter and fast flow rate mean anyone anywhere can have clean water in seconds.
 Just 4 inches long and less than 8 ounces, the filter can deliver 15 liters (4 gallons) of clean water in about 30 minutes.

 The high flow rate eliminates the need to store water, reducing the chances of water being contaminated after filtering it.
 The only external force required for the system to function is gravity.